Pandaqi/Wanna-Jam-2024/devlog.md

 Similarly, I still tempt to hardcode references to module scripts, making it impossible to actually reuse them in "any other location" or "any other combo of components".
 So let's try to make these tiny tweaks to my game architecture (which is already quite good, I think).

 The third and final one has to do with graphics.
 Because of my 15+ years experience, my graphics always look _fine_.
 But never _great_ (or better!).
 And I feel stagnant, probably because I don't really do animations or shaders or any more fancy and complicated effects.
 For this game, I want to see if I can do more with lighting, and make the water look really nice, and all that stuff.

+## Step 1: Start with rowing

+With so much work to do, and so many unknowns, it's easy to get overwhelmed.
+As such, I decided to latch onto the simplest part to execute and _make specific_, just to get something going.

+That turned out to be the rowing idea.
+Even though I expected this to _not_ be the final game, the first thing I created was ...

+* The left/right paddle motion for a boat (or canoe I guess)
+* A random river/track generator.
+* Randomly spawning elements to convert, areas with a current, etcetera.
+* And finishing that core game loop.

+This forced me to make specific scripts and implementations for at least half the things I'd also need for the other ideas.
+The rowing motion, obviously.
+But also, for example, the `ElementSpawner`.
+In this simple "rowing race" the spawner is linked to a function that generates random positions on the track.
+In the other modes, that same general module would juts be linked to a _different_ function that spawns the elements in some slightly different way.

+This took about a day, but it allowed me to make progress and built parts of the general skeleton.
+It also just ended up being a fun game and, if all else fails, I'll just submit this one :p

+{{% remark %}}
+I'll see if I can make a tutorial about how I did the river track.
+It's a rather simple algorithm that creates organic, non-problematic rivers.
+With the proper boundaries around it, so you can't go out of bounds, a seamless water shader over it, etcetera.
+But it uses a lot of tricks and cool ideas that I think others might find useful too!
+{{% /remark %}}

 ## Step 1: Make what we'll surely need